utsavkarkee/photosync/docs/docs/features/libraries.md

 # External Libraries

 External libraries track assets stored in the filesystem outside of Immich.
-When the external library is scanned, Immich will load videos and photos from disk and create the corresponding assets.
+When the external library is scanned,  Photosync  will load videos and photos from disk and create the corresponding assets.
 These assets will then be shown in the main timeline, and they will look and behave like any other asset, including viewing on the map, adding to albums, etc. Later, if a file is modified outside of Immich, you need to scan the library for the changes to show up.

-If an external asset is deleted from disk, Immich will move it to trash on rescan.
+If an external asset is deleted from disk,  Photosync  will move it to trash on rescan.
 To restore the asset, you need to restore the original file.
-After 30 days the file will be removed from trash, and any changes to metadata within Immich will be lost.
+After 30 days the file will be removed from trash, and any changes to metadata within  Photosync  will be lost.

 :::caution

-If you add metadata to an external asset in any way (i.e. add it to an album or edit the description), that metadata is only stored inside Immich and will not be persisted to the external asset file.
+If you add metadata to an external asset in any way (i.e. add it to an album or edit the description), that metadata is only stored inside  Photosync  and will not be persisted to the external asset file.
 If you move an asset to another location within the library all such metadata will be lost upon rescan.
 This is because the asset is considered a new asset after the move.
 This is a known issue and will be fixed in a future release.

 :::